 - Parasites.
 Malaria is caused by a tiny parasite that is transmitted by a mosquito bite.
 Other parasites may be transmitted to humans from animal feces.

-An easy way to catch most infectious diseases is by coming in contact with a person or animal who has the infection.
-Three ways infectious diseases can be spread through direct contact are:
+An easy way to catch most infectious diseases is by coming in contact with a person or an animal with the infection.
+Infectious diseases can be spread through direct contact such as:

 Person to person.
-A common way for infectious diseases to spread is through the direct transfer of bacteria, viruses or other germs from one person to another.
-This can occur when an individual with the bacterium or virus touches, kisses, or coughs or sneezes on someone who isn't infected.
+Infectious diseases commonly spread through the direct transfer of bacteria, viruses or other germs from one person to another.
+This can happen when an individual with the bacterium or virus touches, kisses, or coughs or sneezes on someone who isn't infected.

 These germs can also spread through the exchange of body fluids from sexual contact.
 The person who passes the germ may have no symptoms of the disease, but may simply be a carrier.

 - Mother to unborn child.
 A pregnant woman may pass germs that cause infectious diseases to her unborn baby.
-Some germs can pass through the placenta.
-Germs in the vagina can be transmitted to the baby during birth.
+Some germs can pass through the placenta or through breast milk.
+Germs in the vagina can also be transmitted to the baby during birth.

 Disease-causing organisms also can be passed by indirect contact.
 Many germs can linger on an inanimate object, such as a tabletop, doorknob or faucet handle.

 When you touch a doorknob handled by someone ill with the flu or a cold, for example, you can pick up the germs he or she left behind.
 If you then touch your eyes, mouth or nose before washing your hands, you may become infected.

 Some germs rely on insect carriers — such as mosquitoes, fleas, lice or ticks — to move from host to host.
 These carriers are known as vectors.
 Mosquitoes can carry the malaria parasite or West Nile virus.
 Deer ticks may carry the bacterium that causes Lyme disease.